who-blackbird/who-blackbird.github.io/contents/variant-calling.md

      -typeOfAnnotation full
 ```

-Now...
-Inspect the calls in _PCDH15_ gene:
+Now, nspect the calls in _PCDH15_ gene:

 ```
-grep PCDH15 annotation/LRD_SVs.anno.vcf.tsv
+grep PCDH15 annotation/LRD_SVs.sort.annotated.tsv
 ```

 And visualise them in IGV.

-Next, you can also look at the calls overlapping the _PCDH15_ gene.
+Next, you can also look at the calls overlapping the _ZNF804B_ gene.

 ```
-grep PCDH15 annotation/LRD_SVs.anno.vcf.tsv
+grep ZNF804B annotation/LRD_SVs.sort.annotated.tsv
 ```

 What do you think is happening there?